Cottagecore Handwoven Rag Rug - Family History in Textiles - The Story

 Fabrics might be a dress, T-shirt, uniform, table linens or coat that brings memories of a person or special occasion.
 Choose neutrals or a bright rainbow of colors.

 Look around, collect your memorable textiles from the back of the linen closet, and let me design and weave something special for you.
 Choose your colors, decide on a size, and put me to work.
 (Cost: 22" wide - $40/sq. ft., 30" wide - $60/sq.ft.).

-This summer in Lake City, I stayed with a friend who was conducting a grand estate sale in anticipation of moving.
-Her sale items included a wonderful assortment of upholstery and drapery fabric, kids' jeans and shirts, tablecloths and more.
+One summer in Lake City, I stayed with a friend who was conducting a grand estate sale in anticipation of moving.
+Her sale items included a wonderful assortment of upholstery and drapery fabric, kids' jeans and shirts, a wedding veil, tablecloths and more.
 Of course, I just couldn't let these treasures go to the thrift store.
-Instead, I brought them home, cut/tore them into "yarn" strips, and took them to a rug weaving workshop to make something special for her and her family.
+Instead, I brought home a very large bundle, cut/tore them into "yarn" strips, and took them to a rug weaving workshop to make something special for her and her family.

 First day in class, I had a difficult time getting into the nitty gritty of drawing diagrams/patterns on paper for weaving.
 Second day, the instructor gave up on me and said, "I can see that you have some ideas....Just go on and weave!"
 So I did, incorporating her "new" techniques and adding a few innovations of my own.